alchemy-fr/Phraseanet/doc/development/external-lib/embed-bundle.md

 The dist directory is to be commited after development.

-##### Synchronise the embend-bundle folder with phraseanet for local testing (do not commit)
+##### Synchronise the embed-bundle folder with phraseanet for local testing (do not commit)

 Change directory to phraseanet `cd ..`

-Remove the actual alchemy/embend-bundle in phraseanet
+Remove the actual alchemy/embed-bundle in phraseanet

 `composer remove alchemy/embed-bundle`